ariatemplates/usermanual/src/next/pageEngine/page_engine.md

 Bindings are very powerful ways of enabling commuincation between modules that are bound to the same part of the data model.

+### Services

+Using the following API for both site and page definitions, it is possible to expose a module controllers methods as services which you can then have access to by using the [getServices](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.pageEngine.PageEngine:getServices:method) method from the [aria.pageEngine.PageEngine](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.pageEngine.PageEngine) class.
+Here is an example definition:

+<script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/pageEngine/siteConfiguration.json?tag=services&lang=javascript&outdent=true'></script>

+It is important to note that the method being exposed needs to be defined in the modules public interface, otherwise an exception will be generated.
+The services that are created, will be available from anywhere in your application by simply getting the service with the [getServices](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.pageEngine.PageEngine:getServices:method) method.

 ## Access to the PageEngine instance

 The core class of the page engine layer is [aria.pageEngine.PageEngine](http://ariatemplates.com/api/#aria.pageEngine.PageEngine).
-As shown [ above](#Getteing_started), you have to create an instance of this class and then call the [start](http://ariatemplates.com/api/#aria.pageEngine.PageEngine:start:method) method (giving a page provider as argument).
+As shown [ above](#getting-started), you have to create an instance of this class and then call the [start](http://ariatemplates.com/api/#aria.pageEngine.PageEngine:start:method) method (giving a page provider as argument).

 At that stage, it is possible to store the instance of page engine that you have created, so that you can then use it to call the [navigate](http://ariatemplates.com/api/#aria.pageEngine.PageEngine:navigate:method) method, which is at the most important method of the page engine layer.